 About you:

-It would be beneficial for the candidate to have previous experience of working within a Mental Health Team.
+It is beneficial for the candidate to have previous experience of working within a frontline adult’s team.

 It is essential to have a UK Driver’s License.